 Your device saving documents as template files

 All these symptoms affect computer performance and increase the likelihood of your other devices getting infected, too.

 To check whether your device has a macro virus — or any other type of computer virus — be sure to install antivirus software.
-Avast Free Antivirus detects and removes viruses from your device automatically, and also blocks all types of malicious software before it gets to you.
+Avast One detects and removes viruses from your device automatically, and also blocks all types of malicious software before it gets to you.

 With special defenses against malicious email attachments, you’ll get extra protection against the most common infection vector of macro viruses.
-And what’s more, even with its robust security features, Avast Free Antivirus is still light and easy on your device
+And what’s more, even with its robust security features, Avast One is still light and easy on your device

 If you think your device has a macro virus, how can you remove it?
 There are two ways to remove macro viruses from your computer: manual removal or automatic removal using a virus removal tool.
 Here’s how to remove a macro virus manually: